Rustic No-Knead Bread

 2. Add the flour and salt and slowly pour in the rest of the water, stirring with your hands or a wooden spoon until you have a uniform-ish ball of bread dough.
 You might not need all of the water, and it won't be smooth, but that is perfectly fine!
 Resist the urge to overmix the dough.

 3. Transfer the dough to a well oiled large bowl.
 Flip the dough over so the other side gets some oil too.
 Cover with a damp tea towel and leave to rise for two hours in an oven that isn't on.
 Fill a small bowl or baking dish with boiling water and leave this in the bottom of your oven and close the oven door.
 The trapped steam will help your dough to rise!

 4. Once risen, do not punch the air out!
 With floured hands, carefully split your dough in half and shape into loaves or rounds on parchment lined trays.
 Preheat the oven to 200C and refill your baking dish or oven-safe bowl with boiling water.
 Dust the top of the bread with flour and using a very sharp knife or bread lame, score your desired pattern or design onto your loaves.
 Do not skip this step!

 5. Put the water at the bottom of the oven and bake your rustic beauties for about 30 minutes or until when you tap the bottom, the bread sounds hollow.
-Remove the dish of water after 12 minutes of baking.
-This ensures that your bread finishes in a dry oven.
 If the loaves get too brown, cover them in some foil.